SaumitraTandon/Linear-Discriminant-Analysis/README.md

-# Linear Discriminant Analysis (LDA) in Python
+# Linear Discriminant Analysis (LDA) in Python & R

-This project demonstrates the implementation of Linear Discriminant Analysis (LDA) using Python.
-LDA is a powerful technique used for dimensionality reduction while preserving as much class discriminatory information as possible.
+This project demonstrates the implementation of Linear Discriminant Analysis (LDA) using Python & R. LDA is a powerful technique used for dimensionality reduction while preserving as much class discriminatory information as possible.
 This project includes both theoretical explanations and practical implementation.

 ## Project Overview